mark-ruddy/neurorecovery/report/report_neurorecovery.md

 ![User Struct](images/backend/user_struct.png)

 ### Kubernetes Cluster
 The Kubernetes Cluster for the NeuroRecovery app consists of three microservices as discussed previously.
-The output of the `helm ls -n neurorecovery` (Helm list charts in namespace neurorecovery) displays these three microservices:
+The output of the `helm ls -n neurorecovery` command displays these three microservices:

 ![HelmLs NeuroRecovery](images/backend/helmls_neurorecovery.png)